Buffalo General Medical Center

 Kaleida Health’s cardiac programs were built on innovation and a strong pioneering spirit.
 In 1948, the area’s first cardiac catheterization lab opened at Buffalo General, and in 1958, Western New York’s first open heart surgery was performed at the General.

 The history of the former Millard Fillmore Gates Circle Hospital is also marked by many significant “firsts. ” It's most notable "first" was the successful implantation of a cardiac pacemaker into a human.

-Kaleida Health’s hospitals boast the latest, state-of-the-art technology, surgeons who are experts in the diagnosis and treatment of cardiac conditions, and multidisciplinary cardiac teams who provide patients with high quality, compassionate care.
+Kaleida Health’s hospitals boast the latest, state-of-the-art technology, surgeons who are experts in the diagnosis and treatment of cardiac conditions and injuries, and multidisciplinary cardiac teams who provide patients with high quality, compassionate care.